Ecwid/ecwid-api-docs/README.md

 # Changelog

+## December 26, 2017

+Added `taxOnShipping` field to [orders](https://developers.ecwid.com/api-documentation/orders), [abandoned carts](https://developers.ecwid.com/api-documentation/carts) and [calculation of order details](https://developers.ecwid.com/api-documentation/carts#calculate-order-details) endpoints in Ecwid REST API.

+Now you can know how much tax total was applied to shipping charge, only if tax is applied to both subtotal and shipping.

+The values apply 'as is', meaning if an order is changed manually in the future, they will not be automatically recalculated.

 ## December 18, 2017

 Added `couponAmount` and `discounts` for order and abandoned cart items.
 Now you can know how much discount or discount coupon amount was applied to a specific item.